ShubhamDobariya/Amazon-FirstPage-Clone/README.md

 # Amazon-FirstPage-clone-Project

+## Introduction

-This project created from local system.
+This project is a small-scale version of Amazon and was created for educational purposes.

+## Languages

+- HTML
+- CSS